thomastaylor312/obsidian-utils/README.md

   the text of a template on stdin and output the rendered template on stdout
 - Benchmarks for the CLI using something like `hyperfine`
 - Metadata/frontmatter queries
+- Automatically reading default values for flags like `--link-style` from the vault's `app.json` file

 I also had some crazy ideas that I'm not sure will ever see the light of day: